Back before Meghan Markle, when Prince Harry was still a bachelor with a twinkle in his eye, he stayed at Blue Waters, Antigua.

-One of the best resorts in Antigua, Blue Waters is located on Soldier’s Bay on the Caribbean island’s northwest coast (about a 15-minute drive from the airport).
+Located on Soldier’s Bay on the Caribbean island’s northwest coast, it’s about a 15-minute drive from the airport.

 Family-owned since it was established in 1960, it has grown to 120 rooms, suites and villas over the decades – spreading out over some 17 acres of beautiful lush gardens overlooking the Caribbean sea.

 Recently, the resort underwent a $6 million renovation.

 It’s luxurious, but not stuffy – the perfect vibe for a beach vacay.

 Here are 5 ways the Blue Waters hotel delivers the royal treatment, island-style.